Lord Knight Captain Order, the proud head of her hallowed organization, slumps her head depressively into her arched and open palm.

 One’s a tall, fit Spirakandrin well-to-do who would drop on his knees the second “preferred interest” came into any conversation about investments with The Whihelmish National Bank.
 He’s a selfish one, she knows, no matter how much he’ll cry about it being “long term” for his “people’s lifestyle and wellbeing”.
 He doesn’t really hide it.

 Joke’s on her, considering Order’s sense of smell is as enhanced as her sense of hearing, and she can tell this lass has been good, good friends to nearly half of the board’s male members when it comes to “securing support” for the right causes, and judging from the freshness of the smell, this “friendliness” happens as soon as minutes before the meetings take place each week.
-She disgusts her; but Order still doesn’t care enough to have learned her name.
+It disgusts her; but Order still doesn’t care enough to have learned the woman’s name, and it’s not like she hasn’t done worse.

-The rest are washed up autocrats from various, usually lesser towns, fattened up war-heroes that have diminished to the point that they are better off face down in the pub-bar than attempting to conduct anything of weight or value, and young, unbelievably rude graduates from any of the “top” schools in The Kingdoms, each one doing their damnedest to produce a greater know-it-all, tooth-faced “parenting success” than the others.
-This is to say, everyone else irritates her, but not nearly as much as the first three.
+The rest are washed up autocrats from various lesser towns, fattened up war-heroes that have diminished to the point that they are better off face down in the pub-bar than attempting to conduct anything of weight or value, and young, outstandingly subversive graduates from any of the “top” schools in The Kingdoms, each academy doing their damnedest to produce a greater know-it-all, tooth-faced “parenting success” than the others.
+This is to say, everyone here irritates her, but not quite as much as the first three.

 “Right,” one of the self-proclaimed “leaders” of the group starts, collapsing his various reports and prospectuses into a slightly-neater file.
 “So how we spendin’ it?”